sematext/docs/docs/faq.md

 and give them the BILLING_ADMIN role.
-Similarly, if you created an account and defined a credit card, but now want somebody else to take care of all billing related activity (assigning plans and credit cards to various apps), you'd give them the BILLING_ADMIN role.
+Similarly, if you created an account and defined a credit card, but now want somebody else to take care of all billing related activity (assigning plans and credit cards to various Apps), you'd give them the BILLING_ADMIN role.

 ### What might a typical use of roles for an organization with many employees look like?